 CVNA SHAREHOLDER ALERT: Jakubowitz Law Reminds Carvana Shareholders of a Lead Plaintiff Deadline of October 3, 2022

-NEW YORK, Aug.
-26, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Carvana Co.
-(NYSE: CVNA).
+NEW YORK, Sept.
+2, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Carvana Co. ( NYSE: CVNA).

 To receive updates on the lawsuit, fill out the form: